yxrose/bcfr/README.md

 # Usage

-Prepare the vcf file:
+Prepare the VCF file:
-1) Put the founders in front of all the other samples (the --indv parameter in vctools software)
+1) Put the founders in front of all the other samples in VCF file (the --indv parameter in vctools software)
 2) The genotype in VCF file should be phased（Beagle software）

 Convert the VCF file to bcfr format: